Aif4thah/SecCW/README.md

 ### 2.3 Send it

-To leverage this POC, i suggest a SDR with an external LNA as an RF amplifier to gain a just a small amount of power.
+To leverage this POC, i suggest a SDR with an external LNA as an RF amplifier to gain a small amount of power.
 But any radio transciever should do the job.

 > [!WARNING]
 > It is not legal to transmit at any power on any frequency.
 Find out about current regulations before use a RF amplifier.